rishic3/rishic3.github.io/posts/2024/sapiens.md

 This has become one of my favorite books ever, although it took me a while to get to it since the sheer popularity initially put me off.
 Required reading.

-Harari's strings together many simple and digestable ideas into an extremely powerful lens through which to view history and project into the future.
+Harari strings together many simple and digestible ideas into an extremely powerful lens through which to both view history and project into the future.

 Below are highlights and my annotations.